martinmacias/geocoding/README.md

 # Geocoding
-Python code to geocode lists of addresses in Python.
+Python code to geocode lists of addresses in Python within a pandas Data Frame.

 The code I post here has two special characteristics:
 1. It will make the geocoding automatically.